 - Reporting features.
 Get detailed data to optimize campaigns

-If it increases your visibility and helps you make more sales, it has to be a good thing.
+If it boosts your visibility and increases your eBay sales, it has to be a good thing.

 4. React faster to price fluctuations

 Did you know you can replicate your Amazon pricing to eBay?
 An advanced repricing tool can help you utilize the benefits of real-time repricing on eBay.
 Forget spending valuable time manually adjusting you prices.